6 Charts That Dismantle The Trope Of Asian Americans As A Model Minority

 Since the end of World War II, this myth about Asian Americans and their perceived collective success has been used as a racial wedge — to minimize the role racism plays in the struggles of other minority groups, such as Black Americans.

-Characterizing Asian Americans as a "model minority" flattens the diverse experiences of the Asian American into a singular, narrow narrative.
+Characterizing Asian Americans as a model minority flattens the diverse experiences of Asian Americans into a singular, narrow narrative.
 And it paints a misleading picture about the community that doesn't align with current statistics.

 Myth: Asian Americans are a single monolithic group

-Currently, more than 22 million Asians live in the U.S, making up approximately 7% of the nation's total population.
-They trace their heritage to different regions around the world, with people of East Asian and South Asian descent making up the largest share, though no group makes up a majority.
-More than 1.5 million Pacific Islanders, who live in or originated from Micronesia, Melanesia or Polynesia, live in the U.S. as well.
+Currently, more than 22 million people of Asian descent live in the U.S., making up approximately 7% of the nation's population.
+They trace their heritage to different regions around the world, with people of East Asian and Southeast Asian descent making up the largest shares, though no group makes up a majority.
+More than 1.5 million Pacific Islanders, who descend from Micronesia, Melanesia or Polynesia, live in the U.S. as well.

 Loading...